 Bang Bang Shrimp Ingredients

-I tried breading with all-purpose flour, straight cornstarch, flour/cornstarch combined, then cornstarch with a little panko breadcrumbs.
+I tried Breading with all-purpose flour, straight cornstarch, flour/cornstarch combined, then cornstarch with some panko breadcrumbs.

-Straight cornstarch is pretty good, but adding some panko breadcrumbs gave the shrimp a nice crunch that was closer to the Bonefish Grill shrimp.
+Straight Cornstarch is pretty good, but adding some panko breadcrumbs gave the shrimp a nice crunch that was closer to Bonefish Grill Bang Bang shrimp.

 *After making the recipe again, I added 1 teaspoon of baking soda to the cornstarch dredge and the shrimp browned much better.